In this Force USA G9 review, I will tell you everything you need to know about this all-in-one gym to decide if it’s right for you.

 Olympic AND Standard Compatibility

-The Monster G9 is compatible with Olympic AND standard plates AND bars.
+The Force USA G9 is compatible with Olympic AND standard plates AND bars.

-As mentioned in the previous sections, the Monster G9 is built for use with Olympic plates and bars first and foremost.
-But it is adaptable for compatibility with standard sized plates and barbells.
+As mentioned in the previous sections of this Force USA G9 review, the G9 is built for use with Olympic plates and bars first and foremost.
+But it is adaptable for compatibility with standard-sized plates and barbells.
 This includes:

 - Weight storage

 - Plate-loaded weight carriage for the pulley system

 This dual compatibility is something only a minority of users will care about.
 But those who do care will be very happy that they can use their existing equipment on this machine.

 The Force USA G9 has no band peg holes.
 Same with the G12.
 This means you can’t do any band-resisted exercises in the power rack, Smith machine or on the pulley system.

 If that’s something essential to you, then you have two options:

 - Consider the G3, G6, G10, G15 or G20 instead.
 Note that the G10 and G15 band pegs are only in the Smith machine area, so you can’t add band resistance to power rack exercises or cable exercises.